 Hot Water Bottle Or Microwave Heat Pack

-Although this remains the largest available, you can now purchase hot water bottle in smaller sizes : 500 ml, 750 ml and 1.5 litre .
+Although this remains the most popular, you can now purchase hot water bottles in smaller sizes : 500 ml, 750 ml and 1.5 litre .
 The smaller versions tend to be useful for taking away on trips and are compact for packing into a suitcase.

 Microwave heat packs also known as wheat bags and hotties come in a wide range of colours designs and styles.
-From a standard pack, they vary from body wraps, neck, shoulder and back warmers.
+Known for their flexibility they are easily wrapped around limbs and other parts of the body, From a standard pack, they vary from body wraps, neck, shoulder and back warmers.

 Both should be used with caution and ALWAYS follow the manufactures instructions on heating.
 Whichever you choose either will give you an aid for natural pain relief and are great to snuggle up to on a cold winters night.